 Which domains will capture the most baby product searches during the 2021 Christmas holidays?

-Searches for garden and DIY products grew by 50% YoY during the pandemic , and that surge will continue into festive season 2021.
+Searches for garden and DIY products grew by , and that surge will continue into festive season 2021.
 So too will interest in sporting goods, with camping and caravanning products among the most searched items.

 Inside the full UK Retail Trend Report 2021, you’ll learn the top searched subcategories for baby products, garden/DIY and sporting goods.
 You’ll discover which products have had the greatest increase in search demand since last summer.
 You’ll learn which new shopping behaviours UK consumers are embracing during the Christmas holidays 2021.
 And you’ll even get examples of UK retailers who are using leading organic content strategies to drive traffic to their product pages.